-If Chinatown is too far from you or doesn’t exist, don’t you worry.
-You can always order online with varieties to choose from.
-If you are from Singapore, you are very lucky.
-HoneyCity provides the best and high quality of Bird Nest.
-These are authentic and straight from Indonesia.
+If Chinatown is too far from you or doesn’t exist in your area, stay calm.
+You can always order online with different varieties to choose from.

-Check out their products here and enjoy the bird nest.
-They are now on sale!
+Check out the bird’s nest products offered here and enjoy them, especially when they’re now on sale!

 From the Caves to Urban Farming

-With the decline of the numbers of birds in the wild and the danger of harvesting it, gatherers come up with an idea.
-They bring the swiftlets into their homes: yes, you read it right.
+With the decline of the number of birds in the wild and the danger of harvesting the nests, gatherers have come up with an idea.
+They bring the swiftlets into their homes.

-Bird Nest farming is recently becoming popular.
-People build concrete buildings, as high as three floors, to be the substitute breeding ground.
-So how do they make the birds stay and create high-prized nests?
+Bird’s nest farming is gaining popularity recently.
+People build concrete buildings, as high as three floors, to be a substitute breeding ground.
+How do they make the birds stay and create highly prized nests?

-They attached a sound system to the building and play a swiftlet sound all day long.
-By doing so, they ‘fool’ and attract the birds, as if they are already many of them inside.
+They attach a sound system to the building and play swiftlet noises all day long.
+By doing so, they “fool” and attract the birds, as if there are already many of them inside.

-From the T’ang Dynasty down to your local Chinatown today, Bird Nest is said to cure illness.
-Traditional Chinese Medicine sees the use of the Bird Nest not only as a soup but also for:
+From the Tang Dynasty to your local Chinatown today, Bird’s nest is said to cure illnesses.
+Traditional Chinese Medicine (TCM) sees the use of the bird’s nest not only as a soup but also for:

 - Treating cancer